prakash118/real-time-trades-table/README.md

 ### Details page (/trading-pair-detail/)

 The page provides a real-time view of trades.
 When a trading pair is selected, its corresponding trades are displayed.
 If the URI lacks a trading pair parameter, ETH-USD (/trading-pair-detail/eth-usd) is the default.

+This project utilizes the `react-use-websocket` library for WebSocket functionality.
+While this offers advantages over a custom implementation, its primary benefit in this context is accelerated development.